Series / Emmerdale

 , the series was generally based around the farm and rural life in the village, often centring around the village pub, The Woolpack.

-Notably, almost every person who moves to the village (even the illegitimate ones) either joins or is joined by their family, and so joins in the near-constant feuding among the famillies in the village.
+Notably, almost every person who moves to the village (even the illegitimate ones) either joins or is joined by their family, and so joins in the near-constant feuding among the families in the village.

 Seen as something of a television version of The Archers